 THIS MONTH ON AARP LIVE:

-We’ll take your calls and questions LIVE as you share your tips for rebuilding after a storm!
-Plus, nine lucky callers will have a chance to win disaster preparedness kits!
-Rules Apply.
+We’ll take your calls and questions LIVE as you share your praise of our servicemen and women.
+Plus, four lucky callers will have a chance to win cross cut shredder!
+Rules apply.
 During the show call 1-877-283-7570 for your chance to win.

 To participate in all AARP Live events on your smart phone and enjoy an enhanced mobile experience, simply download the Vekeo App in iTunes or Google Play.
 When you open the app, go to the find tab where you’ll see the upcoming AARP Live events.
 Hit the plus sign to join and you’ll be notified when the event and future AARP Live events begin.